 I have long lamented the dying art of letter writing.
 My mailbox would be bereft if not for monthly bills not already set to paperless and copious amounts of advertising flyers.
 I rarely, if at all, even recieve a christmas card save for those sent by businesses.

 The advent of cell phones with texting, email and social media, dealt a death blow to personal correspondence and even these have decayed into inboxes filled with spam, forwards and cheeky shares but deficient in intimate communication.
 Even texts have become minimal abbreviations of actual words!

 A few weeks ago my grandson, Ezra, called me and asked me if I would write him a letter!
 You may recall him from my posts, Prayers For Ezra and 8 years blessed.
 Ezra is autistic and more than anything, he loves books and reading.
-Before he could read himself, if you read him a book only once, he could repeat the entire thing back to you verbatim!
+Before he could read himself, if you read him a book, a real 300 pg book, only once, he could repeat the entire thing back to you verbatim!
 Now that he reads, he’s ravenous!

 I sat down straight away to write him.
 I asked about his school work, encouraged his best behavior, discussed how much I love him and my hopes that he’d come see me this summer.
 Having packaged my letter together with a self addressed stamped envelope, I realized that his younger sister may feel left out so I set about writing her a personal letter as well.